vrtmrz/obsidian-tagfolder/README.md

 #### Search tags inside TagFolder when clicking tags
 We can search tags inside TagFolder when clicking tags instead of opening the default search pane.
-With control keys, we can remove the tag from the search condition or add an exclusion of it to that.
+With control and shift keys, we can remove the tag from the search condition or add an exclusion of it to that.

 #### Hide Items